mfeckie/mfeckie.github.io/_posts/2016-01-19-Remote-Profiling-Elixir-Over-SSH.md

 Erlang comes with an awesome tool called observer, which is readily available to the Elixir user.

-If you want to use it, simple run `:observer.start` from and iex session.
+If you want to use it, simple run `:observer.start` from an IEx session.

 An interesting feature is that you can then connect to another node and observer its details.
 Getting that working when the other node is on a different machine accessible only via SSH is another story.
 This is that story!